Table of Contents

 - Carminative: Preventing the formation or causing the expulsion of flatulence.

-- Discutient: Agent or process that disperses a tumour or lesion.
+- Discutient: Agent or process that disperses a tumor or lesion.

 - Emmenagogue: Stimulates or increases menstrual flow.